E-mail: [email protected]

-His performances were broadcast on radio and television programs throughout the world.
-Toperich performed concerts in: Austria, Belgium, Brazil, China, Germany, Egypt, France, Italy, Israel, Japan, South Korea, The Netherlands, the United States, and the countries of the former Yugoslavia.
-He has performed at the Carnegie Hall, Concertgebouw, Kioi Hall, and other famous music halls across the world.
-Toperich played concerts with conductors such as Zubin Mehta and Kazushi Ono.
+Toperich’s performances were broadcasted on radio and television programs throughout the world.
+He has performed concerts in Austria, Belgium, Brazil, China, Germany, Egypt, France, Italy, Israel, Japan, South Korea, the Netherlands, the United States, and the countries of the former Yugoslavia.
+He has performed at the Carnegie Hall, het Concertgebouw, Kioi Hall, and other well-known music venues around the world.
+He has played concerts with conductors such as Zubin Mehta and Kazushi Ono.

-Dutch VPRO Television made a documentary film “Sasha Toperich Plays Rachmaninov at Cristofori in Amsterdam”.
+The Dutch VPRO Television made a documentary film titled, “Sasha Toperich Plays Rachmaninov at Cristofori in Amsterdam.”

 Early Life and Education